Cloudsparkle/cloudsparkle.github.io/_posts/2021-03-16-CTXAutolaunch.md

 You do need to feed it the name of the published resource, and if it's in the favorites, it will just launch right on queue.

-As always, I've published this one on GitHub here.
-There's a release, too, with a proper setup to get you going.

 As always, you can find these scripts on my GitHub Repo [here](https://github.com/Cloudsparkle/CTXAutoLaunch).
 There is also a genuine release on Github, including setup.exe.
-Go download this [here](https://github.com/Cloudsparkle/PSHostInfo/releases/tag/v1.0).
+Go download this [here](https://github.com/Cloudsparkle/CTXAutoLaunch/releases/tag/v1.0).